aequchain/aequchain.github.io/Comprehensive NATIONAL EDS Implementation Application: Planning Document.md

 │ On your monthly value of:       │
 │ 131,147 ZAR                     │
 │                                 │
-│ This contriion is:           │
+│ This contribution is:           │
 │ 0.006% of your monthly value    │
 │                                 │
 │ effect:                         │
-│ Your contriion helps bring   │
+│ Your contribution helps bring   │
 │ free steel products to entire   │
 │ community and creates 2,000 jobs│
 │                                 │
-│ ✓ One-time contriion         │
+│ ✓ One-time contribution         │
 │ ☐ Make recurring (monthly)      │
 │                                 │
-│      [Confirm Contriion]     │
+│      [Confirm Contribution]     │
 │                                 │
 └─────────────────────────────────┘
 ```